loftwah/linux-for-pirates/STYLE_GUIDE.md

+# Style Guide for Scurvy Sea Dogs

+Welcome to the style guide for the Linux for Pirates! project!
+This guide is intended to help scurvy sea dogs maintain a consistent and clear writing style in all content for the project.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**